Semi-global Kuranishi charts and the definition of contact homology: Fredholm theory

 and that the Sobolev spaces $W^{k+1,p}_\delta(\Omega_i)$ and $W^{k+1,p}_\delta(\Omega_{i+1})$ can be identified for $i\gg 0$ because $u^*D_\epsilon$ is asymptotically cylindrical at the ends of $\dot F$.
 Hence the same constant $C>0$ can be used when we apply the Sobolev embedding theorem to all $\Omega_i$. \end{rmk}

 Let $W_\delta^{k,p}(\dot F,\wedge^{0,1}u^{*}T\widehat{W})$ be the usual weighted Sobolev space of sections of

 in the class $(k,p)$ with weight $f_\delta$.

-\begin{rmk} In the functional analysis setup we use $W^{k+1,p}_\delta$ and $W^{k,p}_\delta$ spaces for large $k$ to extract a collection of finite-dimensional orbibundles $\E\to \V$.
-Once this is done we throw away the Sobolev space setup and work in the category of finite-dimensional orbifolds.
+\begin{rmk} In the functional analysis setup we use $W^{k+1,p}_\delta$ and $W^{k,p}_\delta$ spaces for large $k$ to extract a collection of finite-dimensional bundles $\E\to \V$.
+Once this is done we throw away the Sobolev space setup and work in the category of finite-dimensional manifolds or orbifolds.
 (This is analogous to the \cite{FO} and \cite{FO3} setup and differs from that of \cite{HWZ3}.) \end{rmk}